Body lice are tiny insects (scientific name is Pediculus humanus corporis) that are spread through close contact with

 Body lice live in the seams and folds of clothing.
 They feed on human blood and lay their eggs and deposit waste matter on the skin and clothing.

-Lice die within 5 to 7 days at room temperature if they fall off a person, but they can live in clothing for up to 1 month.
+Lice die within 3 days at room temperature if they fall off a person into most areas of the environment.
+However, they can live in the seams of clothing for up to 1 month.

 You can get body lice if you come in direct contact with someone who has lice.
 You can also get lice from infected clothing, towels, or bedding.

 Body lice are bigger than other types of lice.